HackathonGrowthGenie/Clairvoyant-FrontEnd/README.md

 ## Solution Approach

-This application adheres to SOLID design principles in compliance to industry practices.
-The architecture is designed with a focus on scalability, high availability for the future expansion.
-Cubit is used where no user intervention is needed on UI like fetching data from the server, and Bloc is used where user pass some event into the UI eg. validating the username and passowrd.
-Followed a clean code architecture where repository directory contains all files that are responsible for network call, similarly bloc contains the files used to make that bolc work eg. bloc, state and event and similar for cubit directory for cubit and state.
-Further I used the reusable components wherever required.
-Only those specific apis are called which are required to render the screen.
+- This application adheres to SOLID design principles in compliance to industry practices.

+- The architecture is designed with a focus on scalability, high availability for the future expansion.

+- Cubit is used where no user intervention is needed on UI like fetching data from the server, and Bloc is used where user pass some event into the UI eg. validating the username and passowrd.

+- Followed a clean code architecture where repository directory contains all files that are responsible for network call, similarly bloc contains the files used to make that bolc work eg. bloc, state and event and similar for cubit directory for cubit and state.

+- Further I used the reusable components wherever required.

+- Only those specific apis are called which are required to render the screen.
 The beauty of bloc archetecture.

-Here i did not use equatable because i did not need to compare between two states manually.
-Here i used multiblocprovider to handle multiple blocs/cubits throughout the application.
-I used fl_chart package to show the pi chart, pretty_dio_logger to view the log from netowrk call and to handle the exception.
-I followed minimalistic approach to develop this prototype for the best performance.
+- Here i did not use equatable because i did not need to compare between two states manually.

+- Here i used multiblocprovider to handle multiple blocs/cubits throughout the application.

+- I used fl_chart package to show the pi chart.

+- pretty_dio_logger to view the log from netowrk call and to handle the exception.

+- I followed minimalistic approach to develop this prototype for the best performance.

 _________________________________________________________________________________